- Symptoms & Signs

 Pheochromocytomas are a type of tumor of the adrenal glands that can release high levels of epinephrine and norepinephrine.
-As the name implies, the “ad-renal” glands are located near the "renal" area.
-In other words, the adrenal glands are small glands that are located near the top of the kidneys.
+As the name implies, the adrenal glands are located near the "renal" (kidney) area.
 One adrenal gland sits on top of each of the two kidneys.

 Sometimes, pheochromocytomas arise from chromaffin cells that are located outside of the adrenal gland.
 In this case, they are termed extra-adrenal pheochromocytomas or paragangliomas and are usually located in the abdomen.